lukso-network/docs/docs/learn/smart-contract-developers/create-lsp7-token.md

 :::tip

-Please check the [Getting Started](./getting-started.md) for the project setup.
+You can learn about the project setup by checking the [Getting Started](./getting-started.md) page.

 :::

-## Create a custom LSP7 Token contract
+## Create a custom LSP7 Token

-You will create a custom [LSP7 Digital Asset contract](../../standards/tokens/LSP7-Digital-Asset.md) that extends [`LSP7Mintable`](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md) & [LSP7Burnable](../../contracts/contracts/LSP7DigitalAsset/extensions/LSP7Burnable.md) (to allow burning tokens).
-You will also pre-mint 20k tokens to the owner of the contract (the deployer).
+In this guide you will create a custom [LSP7 Digital Asset](../../standards/tokens/LSP7-Digital-Asset.md) and pre-mint a certain amount of tokens to a specific address.
+The smart contract will use the following standardization:

+- [`LSP7Mintable`](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md): Allow creating new assets on the smart contract
+- [`LSP7Burnable`](../../contracts/contracts/LSP7DigitalAsset/extensions/LSP7Burnable.md): Allow tokens to be removed from the supply

+You can modify the `mint()` function to adjust the amount of initially minted tokens and their receiver as described in the [LSP7 Mintable Documentation](../../contracts/contracts/LSP8IdentifiableDigitalAsset/presets/LSP8Mintable.md#mint).

 ```solidity title="contracts/MyCustomToken.sol"
 // SPDX-License-Identifier: Apache-2.0